Cara Spencer

-Cara Spencer is an American politician from the state of Missouri.
-She has served on the Board of Aldermen of the City of St. Louis representing Ward 20 since 2015.
-Spencer ran in the 2021 St. Louis mayoral election, finishing as a top-two candidate in the primary election.
-She lost in the general election to Tishaura Jones.
+Cara Spencer (born September 11, 1978) is an American politician serving as the 48th and current mayor of St. Louis, Missouri.
+She served on the St. Louis Board of Aldermen as alderwoman of Ward 8 from 2023 to 2025; she represented Ward 20 from 2015 to 2023.

+Spencer ran in the 2021 St. Louis mayoral election, finishing second in the primary election, then losing the general election to Tishaura Jones.
+In the 2025 election, she waged a political comeback, and defeated Jones.
+She is the city's third consecutive female mayor.

 Early life and education

 Spencer grew up in South St. Louis City and St. Louis County.
+She is a graduate of Parkway South High School, located in west St. Louis County.
 She earned a Bachelor of Science degree in mathematics from Truman State University.

-Prior to becoming an elected official, Spencer did mathematical modeling for the St. Louis-based company Tessellon.
+Before becoming an elected official, Spencer did mathematical modeling for the St. Louis-based company Tessellon.

+In 2011, she had a son.

 Politics

-Spencer has served on the Board of Aldermen of the City of St. Louis and ran for mayor in 2021 St. Louis mayoral election.
-In her role as Alderwoman, Spencer represents Ward 20, which is located in South St. Louis and includes the neighborhoods of Dutchtown, Gravois Park, Marine Villa, and Mount Pleasant.
+Spencer served on the St. Louis Board of Aldermen, she represented Ward 8, which consists of Downtown St. Louis, Soulard, and Lafayette Square.
+Between 2015 and 2023, she represented Ward 20, which included the South St. Louis neighborhoods of Dutchtown, Gravois Park, Marine Villa, and Mount Pleasant.

-Board of Aldermen
+Board of Aldermen - Ward 20

-Spencer was first elected to the Board of Aldermen of the City of St. Louis in April 2015 after defeating incumbent Craig Schmid, who had held the seat for two decades, in the Democratic primary election.
+Spencer was elected an alderman in April 2015 after defeating incumbent Craig Schmid, who had held the seat for two decades, in the Democratic primary election.
 She then defeated independent candidate Stephen Jehle and Green Party candidate Vickie Ingram in the general election.
-Spencer was re-elected in 2019.

-During her first term in office she was the primary sponsor of legislation which; enacted stricter campaign finance laws, imposed stricter air pollution standards than state requirements on asbestos in demolitions, required absentee landlords to pay fines for building code violations, imposed fines on payday lending operators, and protects victims of drug overdose by enacting the 1st municipal good Samaritan law in the US, granting immunity to drug possession charges to anyone calling 911 for help during an overdose.
+During her first term in office, she was the primary sponsor of legislation that enacted stricter campaign finance laws, imposed stricter air pollution standards than state requirements on asbestos in demolitions, required absentee landlords to pay fines for building code violations, imposed fines on payday lending operators, and protected victims of drug overdose by enacting the 1st municipal good Samaritan law in the US, granting immunity to drug possession charges to anyone calling 911 for help during an overdose.
 Spencer co-developed and helped implement the "mow-to-own" program allowing residents to obtain an adjacent city-owned lot by mowing it for one year.
 Spencer helped stop the St. Louis Lambert International Airport from being privatized.

 In 2016, an ethics complaint was filed against Spencer by attorney Jane Dueker, alleging that Spencer failed to disclose a personal financial interest related to legislation she introduced regulating payday lending.
 The case was dismissed.

+Spencer was re-elected in 2019.

 In August 2020, Spencer was the target of a petition to recall her from her position as Alderwoman.
 The petition was organized by Metropolitan Strategies and Solution, a consulting firm that supported privatization efforts.

-Spencer serves as the chair of the aldermanic Health and Human Services Committee for the city of St. Louis.
+Spencer served as the chair of the Health and Human Services Committee.